Case Study, Dec 2025

 Ops teams:

-• See, at a glance, which stores are down, where, and why
+• See quickly which stores are down, where, and why

-• See, at a glance, which stores are down, where, and why
+• See quickly which stores are down, where, and why

 02